Note: These rules commence 12 April 2021

 NOTE:All domain name licences are issued subject to .au Domain Administration’s mandatory terms and conditions and the auDA Rules applicable from time to time, available at www.auDA.org.au.
 Non-compliance with such terms and conditions or the auDA Rules may lead to the cancellation of a domain name licence.

-SCHEDULE B - FORM
+SCHEDULE B - Transfer Confirmation Message

 DOMAIN NAME TRANSFER - REQUEST FOR CONFIRMATION